rodekruis/espocrm-training/docs/pam/page7.md

 See KoboConnect docs.
 Note: if debugging is needed, this can be done by checking the logs of EspoCRM

-Be aware that boolean values are not send over the REST service by Kobo Also, fields in EspoCRM cannot be Read-only, because it doesnot allow the REST service to enter information
+Be aware that the fields in EspoCRM cannot be Read-only, because it doesnot allow the REST service to enter information.